My friend Fiona and I embracing the call of the duck quacker

 This tour runs for seven months of the year.
 It takes in four of our lakes with splashdown in three: Lake Okareka, the Green Lake (Rotokakahi), Lake Tarawera and the Blue Lake (Tikitapu).

-Rotorua Duck Tours depart from the Rotorua iSite information centre located at 1167 Fenton St and return here too.
-See Google map below.
+- Rotorua Duck Tours depart and return from Rotorua Duck Tours office located at 1241 Fenton St. See Google map below.

-Although not wheelchair accessible you can be lifted into the duck if you don't mind.
-The wheelchair is then safely stored at the iSite
+- Although not wheelchair accessible you can be lifted into the duck if you don't mind.
+The wheelchair is then safely stored.